Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/SingleKernel/README.md

 Total Throughput -->     225.40 Msps
 ```

-Each four output samples need 16 `mul4`/`mac4` instructions, so the maximum throughput attainable is 250 Msps which is in line with what was achieved.
+Each four output samples need 16 `mul4`/`mac4` instructions, so the maximum throughput attainable is 250 Msps, which is in line with what was achieved.